bitrix24/b24restdocs/api-reference/bizproc/bizproc-activity/bizproc-activity-log.md

 >
 > Who can execute the method: administrator

-The method logs information into the business process log.
+The method logs information in the business process.

 ## Parameters